-Find out how to let Siri use iCloud to sync its machine learning data across all your Apple devices so you get an improved and uniform Siri experience irrespective of the iPhone, iPad, or Mac you use the voice assistant on.
+Let Siri use iCloud to sync its machine learning data across all your Apple devices so you get an improved, uniform Siri experience, regardless of the iPhone, iPad, or Mac you use the voice assistant on.

 iOS and macOS allow Siri to keep its “brain” in perfect sync across your iPhone, iPad, iPod touch, Mac, Apple Watch, and Apple TV devices in order to better personalize your queries.
-This handy feature is essential to offering a more seamless Siri experience based on your personal usage of the personal assistant on each of your devices.
+This handy feature is essential for offering a more seamless Siri experience tailored to your personal usage of the personal assistant across your devices.

-By using iCloud to sync on-device machine learning data across your Apple gear, Siri combines knowledge of your behaviors with contextual data found on every device you own.
+By using iCloud to sync on-device machine learning data across your Apple devices, Siri combines knowledge of your behaviors with contextual data from every device you own.
 It helps Siri’s machine learning become smarter as it gets a more complete picture of you.

 Siri data sync and your security